-Mathematical Geology: An introduction to the mathematical techniques and concepts which may be applied to the analysis of geological data.
+Mathematical Geology: An introduction to the mathematical techniques and concepts which may be applied to the analy% is of geological data.
 Measurement scale, probability axioms, frequency analysis and basic geostatistics, sampling theory and techniques.
-FORTRAN computer programming forms a substantial part of the course with programming exercises in the analysis of map information and other geological data.
-Quantitative map interpretation with emphasis on trend surface analysis, and automatic contouring techniques.
-Field cocharged techniques.
-Frecision of angular measurements.
+FORTRAN computer programming torms a substantial part of the course with programming exercises in the analysis of map information and other geological data.
+Quantitative map interpretation with emphasis on trend surface analysis and automatic contouring techniques.
+Geological Surveying: Levels, tacheometers and theodolites.
+Field techniques.
+Precision of angular measurements.
 Stadia surveying.
 Levelling.
 Field computations.
 Topographic maps.